-Under Mackerel Alternative 2.4, all slippage restrictions, reporting requirements, and consequence measures would apply to all midwater trawl vessels with limited access mackerel permits.
+Under Mackerel Alternative 2.4, all slippage restrictions and reporting requirements would apply to all midwater trawl vessels with limited access mackerel permits.
+The MAFMC will evaluate whether slippage consequence measures should apply to vessels using EM in a future framework.